 2021 NSW Vegetation clearing report

-The NSW Vegetation Clearing Report describes vegetation clearing from 2018-21, statewide and on land regulated by the Local Land Service Act 2013.
-Clearing data is captured through the Statewide Landcover and Tree Study and Non Woody Landcover Disturbance programs.
+The 2021 NSW Vegetation Clearing Report describes vegetation clearing from 2018-2021.
+It reports on statewide clearing and clearing which occurred on land regulated by the Local Land Service Act 2013.
+Woody and non woody vegetation clearing data is captured by the Statewide Landcover and Tree Study.

-Statewide woody vegetation clearing in 2021 has a decreased by 7% since 2020.
+Statewide woody vegetation clearing in 2021 has decreased by 7% since 2020.
 However, woody vegetation clearing on Category 2 regulated land has increased by 6% since 2020.

-Confirmed 2020 statewide non woody vegetation clearing shows an increase of 9% compared with 2019.
+Statewide non woody vegetation clearing in 2020 (confirmed in 2021) shows an increase of 9% compared with 2019.
 Non woody vegetation clearing on Category 2 regulated land saw a similar increase.
+Non woody vegetation clearing figures for 2021 are preliminary and will be confirmed in the next annual report.
+See How vegetation clearing is captured for more information.

 Figure 1 Woody and non woody vegetation clearing statewide and on Category 2 regulated land